sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 Remember:

-> Your current job title is a local measure.
+> Your current job title means nothing.
+It's just an internal measure.

-The more the company needs you, the more tricks it will apply to keep you stay.
-The company will feed you with promises, job titles, and bonuses.
+The more the company needs you, the more tricks it will apply to keep you.
+The company will feed you with promises, loud job titles, and bonuses.
+But that's an illusion.
 No one cares about your career and safety.
 Job security is like Santa Claus – it does not exist.
 Your career and safety is your responsibility.

 > Validate your seniority.